 These are definitely challenging times.
 Most children are now attending school from home.
 Parents are working from home where possible.
 Very little social interaction is taking place as the nation starts practicing social distancing.
 A word we’d never really heard or used before, but is quickly becoming part of our everyday language.
+Helping your kids stay connected can be a challenge.

 Many children are social and active kids, and all of this isolation is becoming detrimental to their mental health.
 Technology is a beautiful and wonderful thing though, and our kids can still be just as social as ever, while still keeping their distance.
 In most cases, they don’t even need their own device to do it too!